Add your promotional text...

 Therapeutic shaking, the core of Shaking Medicine, uses intentional neurogenic therapeutic tremoring, a mechanism that we are born with, to restore balance and homeostasis.
 It’s a guided, safe process that:

-Participants of Shaking Medicine workshops report feeling grounded, lighter, free, relaxed, etc. after sessions.
+Participants of Shaking Medicine workshops report feeling grounded, lighter, more free, deeply relaxed, better sleep, chronic issues dissolving, etc. after sessions.

 Why Society Misjudges Shaking

 When people experience unexpected spontaneous shaking, they might be misdiagnosed by medical professionals who aren’t familiar with our natural, animalistic healing instinct.
 This tremor is often seen as a problem to stop rather than the body’s healing mechanism at work, sometimes leading to lifelong prescriptions.
-While medication can play a helpful role in certain cases, it often masks symptoms instead of addressing the root cause.
+Medication is important and we should use it if necessary, though generally it should be a last resort if at all possible.
+Medication often masks symptoms instead of healing the root cause which can create a lifelong dependency significantly costing us in our health and finances.

-For some “non-therapeutic” conditions (like those listed in this post), this shaking might actually be the nervous system’s attempt to self-correct using our innate tremor mechanism.
+For some “non-therapeutic” conditions (like those listed below in this post), this shaking might actually be the nervous system’s attempt to self-correct using its innate tremor mechanism.
 However, fear of losing control or lack of awareness about this process can cause us to contract, amplifying the issue.
-Education is key—understanding this gift can shift our response from fear to acceptance.
+Education is a key part as understanding what this gift is can shift our response from fear to acceptance.

 What Are Non-Therapeutic Tremors?